jeffdeliso/discors/README.md

 ```

-Please see the [wiki](https://github.com/jeffdeliso/discors/wiki) for more detailed information.
+Please see the [wiki](https://github.com/jeffdeliso/discors/wiki) for more information.